 2. Don’t Have Direct Overhead Lighting:

-Overhead lighting can cast unflattering shadows on your face and make you appear tired or washed out.
-It's best to have the light source positioned at an angle in front of you.
+Overhead lighting casts harsh shadows on your face, making you appear tired or washed out.
+Position the light source at an angle in front of you to avoid these unflattering effects.
 Lighting such as this is one reason why supermarkets and big box stores aren’t ideal for singles meetups.
 Direct overhead lighting is the same “ewe” lights the bartender turns on to get those last few people out of the club at 3am.

 3. Don’t Use Harsh Lighting: